-4.3.
-Who is not eligible?
+4.3 Who is not eligible?

-You are not eligible to apply if you or any of your project partners are included on the National Redress Scheme2 list of 'Institutions that have not joined or signified their intent to join the Scheme'.
+You are not eligible to apply if you are:

+- an organisation, or you have a project partner, included on the National Redress Scheme's list of 'Institutions that have not joined or signified their intent to join the Scheme'2 - an organisation, or you have a project partner, which are an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act 20123.

-You are not eligible to apply as the lead applicant if you are:
+You are not eligible to apply as lead applicant if you are: